- The museum

 Do we actually want a new wardrobe every six months or can fashion last longer?
 Does the fit of a dress have to satisfy the prevailing ideal of beauty or might it be different?
 What is fashion’s role in the advance of wearable technology like Google Glass?
 These are the fundamental questions that concern the latest generation of fashion designers.
-This autumn Museum Boijmans Van Beuningen is showing the fashion of the future, with work by designers including Viktor & Rolf, Christophe Coppens (Belgium), Hussein Chalayan (Cyprus) and Rejina Pyo (Korea).
+Museum Boijmans Van Beuningen is showing the fashion of the future, with work by designers including Viktor&Rolf, Christophe Coppens (Belgium), Hussein Chalayan (Cyprus) and Rejina Pyo (Korea).

 The latest generation of fashion designers takes a critical view of the current fashion system.
 They are coming up with innovative solutions and fresh designs at the cutting edge of fashion and art.
 Sustainability, futuristic technologies and the social value of clothes are themes with which these designers address the fashion of the future.
 ‘The Future of Fashion is Now’ - with clothes and accessories, videos and installations - can be seen this autumn in the museum’s 1,500-square-metre exhibition space.
 The exhibition is an initiative of Han Nefkens Fashion on the Edge.

-Six fashion designers are making new work exclusively for the exhibition, enabled by the Han Nefkens Fashion on the Edge Award.
-They share their working process on the new online platform www.futureoffashion.nl.
+Six fashion designers made new work exclusively for the exhibition, enabled by the Han Nefkens Fashion on the Edge Award.
+The working process of these commissions is on view on the new online platform www.futureoffashion.nl.

-A lavishly illustrated glossy publication is being produced to accompany the exhibition and there will be a special multimedia tour during The Future of Fashion is Now’ in which a number of designers will discuss their work.
-ARTtube will also feature a number of videos.
-The museum is staging a variety of activities including a symposium, workshops and lectures.
+A lavishly illustrated publication is produced to accompany the exhibition and there is - with thanks to the BankGiro Lotery - a special iPhone app in which a number of designers will discuss their work.
+The tour on the app is also available via tour.boijmans.nl.
+You can find several videos about designers that are part of the exhibition on ARTtube.
+The museum is staging a variety of activities including workshops and lectures.

 Han Nefkens Fashion on the Edge is an initiative by the writer, patron and art activist Han Nefkens and fashion guru José Teunissen (ArtEZ Institute for the Arts) in collaboration with Museum Boijmans Van Beuningen.
 Its mission is to foster fashion talent that works at the cutting edge of fashion and art, initiate commissions and support research into valuable changes in the fashion scene.

-‘The Future of Fashion is Now’ is made possible in part through the generous support of Han Nefkens Fashion on the Edge and the Creative Industries Fund NL, Prins Bernhard Cultuurfonds (made possible by Breeman Talle Fonds), the BankGiro Loterij and the K.F.
-Hein Fund.
+‘The Future of Fashion is Now’ is made possible in part through the generous support of Han Nefkens Fashion on the Edge, the Boijmans Business Club, the Creative Industries Fund NL, Prins Bernhard Cultuurfonds (made possible by Breeman Talle Fonds), the BankGiro Loterij, the K.F.
+Hein Fund and Stichting Bevordering van Volkskracht.
 Vogue Nederland is media partner for the exhibition.

 Museum Boijmans Van Beuningen is the museum in the Netherlands where national and international design talent has a platform.
 Design is central again in 2014 in the ‘Design in Boijmans’ programme.
 Alongside ‘The Future of Fashion is Now’, the museum is focusing on design and styling with a variety of special exhibitions and its rich collection.